integratedmodelling/im.aries.global/README.md

 * Sediment retention:
     * Potential Removed Soil Mass [in t/ha or other units]
     * Retained Soil Mass caused by Vegetation [as above]

+For all of these queries, ARIES will build a spatially explicit observation, in most situations as a raster GIS coverage of user-selected resolution.
+The results will reflect the contents of the ARIES semantic web at the time of query; nearly all supporting data are currently available at spatial resolution ranging between 1km and 90m.

 # Platform